Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Introduction

-\emph{Key results}.~We show that the application of strong magnetic fields [Fig.~\ref{fig:Pierls}] in HDMs creates a \emph{finite} DOS near the zero energy or half-filling [Fig.~\ref{fig:DOS}].
-Consequently, a sufficiently weak or subcritical NN Coulomb repulsion then nucleates a CDW order in these systems, a mechanism known as \emph{magnetic catalysis}~\cite{Miranskyetal1994, DunneHall1996, MiranskyQHE2006, HerbutCAF2007, RayaReyesInhomogeneous2010, RoyHerbutPhysRevB2011, RoyKennettDassarma2014}.
-These outcomes hold for a uniform as well as a bell-shaped inhomogeneous magnetic field for which the field strength decreases monotonically from the center of the system toward its boundary [Fig.~\ref{fig:Scaling}].
-Formation of the CDW order splits the zero energy manifold and gives rise to a correlated insulator at half-filling [Fig.~\ref{fig:DOS_gap}].
-We arrive at these conclusions from numerical self-consistent solutions of the CDW order on (10,3), (14,3) and (18,3) HDMs with open boundary condition in the presence of uniform and inhomogeneous magnetic fields for a wide range of subcritical NN Coulomb repulsion within the Hartree-Fock or mean-field approximation.
+We show that the application of strong magnetic fields (Fig.~\ref{fig:Pierls}) in HDMs creates a \emph{finite} DOS near zero energy or half filling that scales quadratically with the total flux enclosed by the system (see Fig.~\ref{fig:DOS}).
+Consequently, a sufficiently weak or subcritical NN Coulomb repulsion then nucleates a CDW order in these systems, a mechanism known as \emph{magnetic catalysis}~\cite{Miranskyetal1994, DunneHall1996, Khveshchenko2001, MiranskyQHE2006, HerbutCAF2007, RayaReyesInhomogeneous2010, RoyHerbutPhysRevB2011, RoyKennettDassarma2014}.
+These outcomes hold for a uniform magnetic field and a bell-shaped inhomogeneous magnetic field for which the field strength decreases monotonically from the center of the system toward its boundary (Fig.~\ref{fig:Scaling}).
+Formation of the CDW order splits the zero energy manifold and gives rise to a correlated insulator at half-filling (Fig.~\ref{fig:DOS_gap}).
+We arrive at these conclusions from numerical self-consistent solutions of the CDW order for (10,3), (14,3) and (18,3) HDMs with the open boundary condition in the presence of uniform and inhomogeneous magnetic fields for a wide range of subcritical NN Coulomb repulsion within the Hartree-Fock or mean-field approximation.
 Throughout we consider a collection of spinless fermions for simplicity.
+Additional numerical results supporting this mechanism are shown in Figs.~\ref{fig:DOSappend}-\ref{fig:cell}.